mcphargus/disorderly_conductor/README.md

     - phone + pi = power + pifm with a wire (+ gps, etc)
     - communication with NO INTERNET
     - This is really a whole episode.
 A love letter to the modern handset.

+### power manglement
+- power everything with an off-bike battery, charge with bike battery.
+This leaves the system running when bike stuff is down, and some devices (here's looking at you esp32) can be put into low power mode to monitor the bike's battery and other environmental conditions around the bike.

 ## 'Disorderly Conductor'?
 Really guy?